jhudsl/BCDS_LWV_2023/README.md

 3. `read_2020_primary_city_council_election_results.R`

-   From Baltimore City BOE or Maryland state BOE

-4. `read_2020_MD_adjusted_census_adult_pop.R`: Table 3 is adult population, Table 2 is total population

-   See Project Resources for more info on adjusting.
-Use excel sheets on website but there is a PDF for more info
+   Election data is generally available on the public website of Baltimore City Board of Elections or Maryland Board of Elections.
+May be a PDF or CSV, depending on the election.

+4. `read_2020_MD_adjusted_census_adult_pop.R`

+   Get the adjusted total population (Table 2) and adjusted total adult population (Table 3) data, released every 10 years and available at election precinct level.

+   See Maryland government's documentation in [this PDF](https://planning.maryland.gov/Redistricting/Documents/2020data/GreenReport.pdf), or see [our data resources Google doc](https://docs.google.com/document/d/16UW9zmYuGrCxumN4ZttN8MLPFq9l1TR3RaSkG8wkYIw/edit?usp=sharing) for more information on how and why Maryland adjusts the decennial census population data for prison gerrymandering.

 5. `read_registered_voter_data.R`

-   From the voter file.
-Dataset of currently registered voters
+   This script reads in the .txt file of currently registered voters from the Maryland Board of Elections and gets counts of age groups and sex by election precinct.

 6. `read_voting_history_data.R`